History of the Willowvale Fire Company

 Along with ordering a new mini-pumper, also in 1975 the fire company fought barn fires, searched for a lost 13 year old boy, pushed for local fire training (vs. travelling to Montour Falls), and spent free time competing in drill competition with other Oneida County fire departments.

-1976: WFC put into service a refurbished step van into the first Salvage 9 for the fire company.
+1976: WFC put into service the first Salvage 9 for the fire company.

 The year saw not only fires but also a rescue at the Cassville Field Days when 20 Ferris wheel riders.
 First the multi-department response secured the unstable Ferris wheel then aided in the rider’s rescue.
 They also fought fires in our district as well as mutual aiding neighboring departments.
 One such mutual was to a fatal fire in Sauquoit where a 4-year-old died.